fadelakin/Customizable_HTML5_Audio_PLayer/README.txt

 This is a customizable HTML5 audio player that you can use to play audio.

-It is highly customizable to fit your needs.
+It is highly (not really) customizable to fit your needs.

-All the funstionality is written in JavaScript with the frontend written in HTML and CSS
+All the functionality is written in JavaScript with the frontend written in HTML and CSS